thaiquangphat/ml-pupils/README.md

 **Areas for Improvement:**
 - The SVM model could benefit from further tuning of hyperparameters and exploring different kernel functions to enhance performance.
 - Incorporating additional features or using ensemble methods like bagging and boosting might further improve classification accuracy.

+### Use Case Fit Conclusion:
+SVMs are robust for classification tasks with clear margins of separation between classes, especially in high-dimensional spaces.

+**Well-suited for:**
+- Binary classification tasks with well-separated classes, such as tumor vs. non-tumor detection.
+- Scenarios with limited data, where SVMs can generalize well with the right kernel choice.
+- Applications requiring high-dimensional feature spaces, as SVMs handle them effectively.

+**Not well-suited for:**
+- Large-scale datasets, where training time and memory usage can become prohibitive.
+- Multiclass classification tasks without appropriate strategies like One-vs-Rest or One-vs-One.
+- Non-linear problems without a suitable kernel, as linear SVMs may not capture complex patterns.

 ## Kernel SVM